Is a survey the same as a questionnaire?

-A questionnaire is any written set of questions, while a survey is both the set of questions and the process of collecting, aggregating, and analyzing the responses from those questions.
+The difference between survey and questionnaire is that the latter includes any written set of questions; while the former is both the set of questions and the process of collecting, aggregating, and analyzing the responses from those questions.
 In other words, “questionnaire” describes content, while “survey” is a broader term that describes content, method, and analysis.

 Any set of questions, no matter how personal or general the subject matter, is a questionnaire.
 Whether your questionnaire stands on its own or is part of a survey, to get great results you need to ask great questions.
 Check our guide to writing survey questions like a pro for more about selecting great questions for your questionnaire.

 Also, as you write a questionnaire, keep its length in mind.
 As the number of questions increases, the completion rate often decreases.
 In one study, we found that questionnaires with 40 questions have about a 10% lower response rate than questionnaires with 10 questions.
 People also tend to spend about 10 minutes filling out a questionnaire, regardless of its length.
 This means that if you ask fewer questions, your respondents are likely to spend more time on each question.

 Our 2-question NPS survey may be an extreme example (given how short it is), but it’s effective in motivating respondents to answer each question thoughtfully:

 The way you design, implement, and analyze a survey impacts your results as much as the questions you ask.
 Let’s dive into each of these areas:

 There are limited use cases for stand-alone questionnaires.
 These use cases include building an email list, accepting payments or donations, or collecting personal accounts for a research project.
 Wufoo is often ideal for these applications, especially when payments are involved.

 If–on the other hand–you’re looking for feedback from your respondents, a survey is a better option.
 It aggregates data from multiple respondents, so that you can make broad conclusions about your results.